RallyTools/RallyRestToolkitForPython/doc/source/overview.rst

 As of Rally WebServices API 1.37, Rally has introduced a modification of their data model, which is termed dyna-types.
 This modification offers a means of establishing and using a parent type and defining sub-types of that parent.
-The PortfolioItem type is now an "abstract" type from which there are some pre-defined sub-types (Initiative, Theme, Feature).
+The PortfolioItem type is now an "abstract" type from which there are some pre-defined sub-types (Theme, Strategy, Initiative, Feature).
 By convention, the preferred way to identify a PortfolioItem sub-type is via slashed naming, eg. 'PortfolioItem/Feature'.
 While it is possible to identify a PortfolioItem sub-type by the sub-type name, eg, (Theme), this is not the preferred